 Holy Family Hospital is a beloved institution in Bethlehem, known as an “oasis of peace.”
 Christians and Muslims work together every day to serve the families in need without regard to religion, ethnicity, or ability to pay.

 The Hospital partners with medical facilities throughout the region to provide necessary medical education and clinical training.
 As the second largest employer in Bethlehem, the Hospital plays a crucial stabilizing role in the community, providing jobs to 170 Palestinian families and creating employment opportunities for women in an area where few exist.

 Life in Palestine

 The Bethlehem region currently faces a staggering unemployment rate of 70%.
-The failing economy limits access to medical care, resulting in urgent health problems for families throughout the West Bank.
+The failing economy limits access to medical care, resulting in urgent health problems for families throughout the Bethlehem region.

 These public health issues are worsened by road closures, curfews, security checkpoints, and other daily stressors of life in occupied territory.
 Many of these issues disproportionately impact women and children, who often require specialized care.
 Refugee communities and remote villages, too, are impacted more severely.